lightscapevr/website/markdown/getting-started-quest.md

 **Install SideQuest:**

-<a href="https://sidequestvr.com/#/setup-howto">Install SideQuest</a>
+<a href="https://sidequestvr.com/#/setup-howto">Install SideQuest (Advanced Installer)</a>
-for PC, Mac or Linux as documented on that page.
+for PC, Mac or Linux from that page.

+Run it; if the cable is properly connected, it might tell you "Dev Mode: Enable dev mode in the Oculus phone app".
+Follow the instructions to do so.
+You need to use your phone in addition to the computer; there is no way around it.

 **Install VR Sketch for Quest:**